Merxon22/F-SegNet/README.md

 `-w` is **output directory path**, which should be the same as `-o` mentioned in Step 2.
 F-SegNet will automatically read the `./model_final.pth` in this directory.

 `-t` is the **score threshold**, which is set to `0.5` by default

+## Acknowledgement
+This project is developed based on [Detectron 2](https://github.com/facebookresearch/detectron2) framework.